gkopacz/Cloud-SIEM-AI-Automation/README.md

 > 💡 If you don’t already have an AWS account, take a look at this guide before starting: [AWS Account Setup](https://learn.nextwork.org/projects/aws-account-setup)

-Once the SIEM was generating alerts, I connected **Tines** to automate the triage process.
-Tines would check the alert context, decide if it was a false positive or a genuine incident, and then either close it or escalate it to me for review.
-This allowed me to test both the detection and response phases without manual intervention for every alert.
+Once the SIEM was generating alerts, I connected Tines to automatically process them.
+Tines received the alert data, generated a summary, and emailed it to me for review, allowing me to test the full detection-to-notification flow.

 ## 1️⃣ **Launch AWS EC2 Instance**